beanbaginc/kgb/README.rst

 Why start from scratch when setting up a spy?
 Let's plan an operation.

-(Spy operations are only available in KGB 6 or higher.)
+(Spy operations are only available in kgb 6 or higher.)

 Raise an exception when called